oetiker/znapzend/README.md

 Running by an unprivileged user
 -------------------------------

-In order to allow a non-privileged user to use it, the following permissions are required on the ZFS filesystems:
+In order to allow a non-privileged user to use it, the following permissions are required on the ZFS filesystems (which you cat assign with `zfs allow`):

 Sending end: destroy,hold,mount,send,snapshot,userprop
 Receiving end: create,mount,receive,userprop